hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/05_alignment_quality_assessment.md

 ```

 ```
-# another option which gets the files in the right place; create a shell script
+# another option which gets the files in the right place; create a shell script.
+Run this script on only the ChIP files from the dataset (so run this 4 times)

 #!/bin/bash